DnD 5e - Practical Guide to Multiclassing

 - : Not good enough to justify this many levels.
 Just cast Disguise Self.

 Despite their role as the iconic divine spellcaster, the Cleric is an interesting class dip for numerous classes.
-Despite the proficiencies gains from multiclassing into cleric, you can use Divine Domain to get heavy armor proficiency with a single level, not to mention adding powerful low-level cleric spells like Bless and Healing word to your spellcasting options.
+Despite the proficiencies gained from multiclassing into cleric, you can use Divine Domain to get heavy armor proficiency with a single level, not to mention adding powerful low-level cleric spells like Bless and Healing word to your spellcasting options.

 - : Clerics have a lot of really great 1st-level spells, and Divine Domain allows you to choose from an unusually broad list of options since there are more Divine Domain options than any other type of subclass.

-- : Turn Undead trivializes encounters with undead, and even if you never use Channel Divinity for anything else, take comfort knowing that a very common creature type is considerably less threatening.
+If you're using the Optional Class Features, Harness Divine Power is a great way to recover spell slots before a rest.
+The maximum level scales with your Proficiency Bonus, so it remains useful as you gain levels even though the number of times you can use it doesn't improve. : Turn Undead trivializes encounters with undead, and even if you never use Channel Divinity for anything else, take comfort knowing that a very common creature type is considerably less threatening.

 - : Varies by subclass.